ayham-da/Cognigy-Pizza/README.md

-Cognigy Webchat Widget
+Cognigy Webchat
-This repo contains a Webchat that seemlessly integrates with your website and lets your users chat with your Conversational AI built with COGNIGY.AI.

-Documentation
-To get started using the Webchat on your Website, you can use the Documentation section in this repository.
-For Information on how to set up the Webchat on Cognigy side, please refer to the "Deploy a Webchat Endpoint" guide in our product documentation.

-Please read the Documentation here for information about how you can integrate this Webchat on your own website.
-For customization of styling, please read the guide on applying custom CSS to the Webchat.
+This repo created with React and used Webchat Endpoint from Cognigy.

+Start the Webchat
+To use the webchat, you will need an installed version of Node.js.
+Clone this repository, then run npm i

+npm start or yarn start
+Runs the app in development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will automatically reload if you make changes to the code.
+You will see the build errors and lint warnings in the console.